 Due to COVID19, we’ve extended our deadline to the 31 July 2020.

-We recognise that activities and ideas that deliver on our commitment may be limited due to social distancing measures and self isolation guidelines, we therefore request interested applicants contact us in May 2020 to discuss.
+We recognise that activities and ideas that deliver on our commitment may be limited due to social distancing measures and self isolation guidelines, we therefore request all applicants should contact us in the first instance.

 Do you have an idea that we can fund that builds on the Stronger Communities Together Strategy and promotes the Bradford For Everyone ethos?

 The Stronger Communities Partnership Board is inviting local groups to come forward with their innovative ideas to help improve integration outcomes with its third round of the Innovation Fund.
 We will offer individual awards between £2,500 and £5,000 through the Participatory Budget mechanism.
 We can help you with your proposal; connect you with other delivery partners and help design monitoring of your proposal to measure successful outcomes.
 The total amount available for this pot is £50,000.
 Download the guidance document for further information.